Liouvillian Exceptional Points in Quantum Brickwork Circuits: Conclusion

-We analytically derived the LEP manifold in the parameter space and showed that near the manifold the dynamics of observables displays the hallmark linear-in-time sensitivity enhancement, demonstrating that discrete-time LEPs preserve the sensing advantages of their continuous counterparts.

-In conclusion, our results extend exceptional-point physics, traditionally formulated within continuous Lindbladian dynamics, to discrete architectures built from physical CPTP gates.
-They identify a universal mechanism for non-Hermitian degeneracies in quantum brickwork circuits and open the possibility of implementing sensing applications on near-term quantum processors.
+In this work, we have extended exceptional-point physics, traditionally formulated within continuous Lindbladian dynamics, to discrete architectures built from physical completely positive trace-preserving maps.
+In particular, we analytically demonstrated the existence of a full manifold of Liouvillian exceptional points in a minimal two-qubit brickwork CPTP circuit and showed that, in the vicinity of this manifold, the dynamics of observables exhibits the hallmark linear-in-time sensitivity enhancement.
+This establishes that discrete-time Liouvillian exceptional points preserve the essential dynamical features underlying the enhanced sensitivity known from their continuous-time counterparts.

+From a practical perspective, operating a quantum circuit close to such an exceptional point implies that small perturbations of experimentally controllable parameters, such as gate angles or dissipative rates entering the CPTP maps, can induce parametrically enhanced changes in the evolution of the density matrix.

+We note, however, that while the non-analytic spectral response near exceptional points leads to an amplified parameter dependence, a debate has emerged regarding whether this translates into a genuine metrological advantage in practical settings.
+Much of this discussion has focused on exceptional points in non-Hermitian Hamiltonians, often realized in post-selected or classical wave systems, where the enhanced susceptibility can be accompanied by increased sensitivity to noise, potentially offsetting the gain \cite{Ding-2023,Zeng-Nori-2025}.
+In this context, recent works have shown that non-Hermitian sensing schemes can outperform Hermitian ones under specific conditions, such as in the presence of technical noise, although such advantages do not necessarily rely solely on the presence of an exceptional point \cite{Arkhipov-Nori-2026,Yang-2026}.

+While our analysis focuses on establishing the existence and structure of Liouvillian EPs in stroboscopic quantum dynamics, it naturally motivates future investigations of concrete sensing protocols in open quantum circuits.

 .3 cm